Manage instances

 -

-Item Description Instance Name The MySQL instance group name
+Item Description Instance name Name entered at creation in the format MySQL instance group name

 Monitor instances

-In the Monitoring tab, you can check the monitoring results of the MySQL instance group.
+In the Monitoring tab, you can check monitoring results for MySQL instance groups.

 -

-Go to KakaoCloud Console > Data Store > MySQL menu.
+Go to the KakaoCloud Console > Data Store > MySQL menu.

 -

-In the Instance Group menu, select the MySQL instance group you want to monitor.
+In the Instance group menu, select the MySQL instance group to monitor.

 -

-- Multiple items can be selected.Data Period The period for the data shown in the monitoring graph.
+- Multiple metrics can be selectedTime range Period of data displayed in the monitoring graph

-Item Monitoring Data Description MySQL Queries per second (QPS) Queries executed per second over time.
-MySQL Connections (Count) The number of connections over time.
+Category Metric Description MySQL Queries per second (QPS) Number of queries per second over time MySQL Connections (count) Number of connections over time

 Delete instances

-You can delete MySQL Standby instances that are no longer in use.
-When you delete a MySQL instance, all operations on that instance will be terminated, and the instance's resources will be fully released.
+You can delete MySQL standby instances that are no longer in use.
+When a MySQL instance is deleted, all operations stop and the instance resources are fully released.
+Deleted MySQL instance resources cannot be recovered.

-If all instances in an Availability Zone (AZ) are terminated, the endpoint in that AZ will be deactivated and no longer accessible.
+If all instances in an availability zone are deleted, the endpoint in that AZ is deactivated and access is no longer possible.

-Please make sure to check the connection information and the status of instances in the AZ before deleting them.
+Check the connection information and the instance status in the AZ before deletion.

-Instances can only be deleted when the instance group status is Available, Primary-Available, or Error.
+You can delete instances only when the instance group status is Available, Primary-Available, or Error.

-- In the Instance Group menu, select the instance group containing the instance you want to delete.
+- In the Instance group menu, select the group that contains the instance you want to delete.

-- In the Delete Instance popup, enter the necessary information and click the [Delete] button.
+- In the Delete instance popup, enter the required information and click [Delete].

 Configure MySQL instances